confluentinc/ksql/docs/developer-guide/test-and-debug/processing-log.md

 :   The contents of a message with type 0 (DESERIALIZATION_ERROR).
     Logged when a deserializer fails to deserialize an {{ site.ak }} record.

+message.deserializationError.component (STRING)

+:   Either "key" or "value" representing the component of the row that
+    failed to deserialize.

 message.deserializationError.errorMessage (STRING)

 :   A string containing a human-readable error message detailing the